oficinastk/Thoreau.Centre.Blockchain.Arts/README.md

 # Thoreau Centre for the Blockchain Arts

-Thoreau Centre for the Blockchain Arts (TCBA) is a virtual exhibition space built on Decentraland (20.62) with the objective of promoting art on the blockchain, by serving as a platform where artists can display their works outside the constraints of physicality.
+The Thoreau Centre for the Blockchain Arts (TCBA) is a virtual exhibition space built on Decentraland (20.62) with the objective of promoting art on the blockchain, by serving as a platform where artists can display their works outside the constraints of physicality.

 ![TCBA](https://raw.githubusercontent.com/oficinastk/Thoreau.Centre.Blockchain.Arts/master/TCBAgit.png?token=AnOIgFbV6O1mOcHWTu7I1qfHiAue4iQUks5cofclwA%3D%3D)